Welcome to today's edition of the Rush 24-7 podcast.

 And I'll get to that in a minute.

-Angelina Jolie now does a movie called The Mighty Heart.
+Angelina Jolie now does a movie called A Mighty Heart.

 Yikes.

-I don't think any of us know this guy's uh this guy's name.
+I don't think any of us know this guy's name.

-He said, before Americans had SUVs, before we had global warming caused by the West, we had enough uh which altered the monsoon cycle of the Indian Ocean, which is causing famine and drought in Darfur, which is causing people to fight and die over food.
+He said, before Americans had SUVs, before we had global warming caused by the West, we had enough, which altered the monsoon cycle of the Indian Ocean, which is causing famine and drought in Darfur, which is causing people to fight and die over food.

-Uh we had uh water and the uh Muslim tribes uh and the and the in Darfur and the Muslims in in in the rest of the country in Sudan got along very well.
+We had water, and the Muslim tribes in Darfur and the Muslims in the rest of the country in Sudan got along very well.

-It's the lack of food and fighting over water that has led to the slaughter of Darfur.
+It's lack of food and fighting over water that has led to the slaughter of Darfur.

 They are killing them in the name of Islam.

-It is undeniable that famine takes place mostly because the farmers of Darfur have been displaced from their farms and they have been killed and run out to refugee camps in neighboring countries by the Islamo fascists of the Sudan regime, uh aided and abetted by the Chinese who want the oil out of Sudan.
+It is undeniable that famine takes place, mostly because the farmers of Darfur have been displaced from their farms and they have been killed and run out to refugee Camps in neighboring countries by the Islamo-fascists of the Sudan regime, aided and abetted by the Chinese who want the oil out of Sudan.

 Did you think we didn't notice all of that?

-I'm Roger Hitchcock, taking a short break on the Rush Limbaugh program back after this.
+I'm Roger Hedgecock, taking a short break on the Russian Limbaugh program.

-Coming back uh in the next hour, because we're a little late here.
+Coming back in the next hour, because we're a little late here, I'm going to get into the Iraq War.

 There is some great news coming out of the Iraq War for those of us who want to win the war.

-And also some great news for those Marines, I think, personal opinion, wrongly accused in the so-called Haditha massacre by Time magazine by a reporter I'm going to name, and I'm going to show you how he got duped by our enemy who knows perfectly well that their biggest ally in the United States is the United States media and knows how to manipulate that media so that a massacre.
+And also some great news for those Marines, I think, personal opinion, wrongly accused in the so-called Haditha massacre by Time magazine, by a reporter I'm going to name, and I'm going to show you how he got duped by our enemy who knows perfectly well that their biggest ally in the United States is the United States media and knows how to manipulate that media so that a massacre, a la me lie.

 That's the playbook they're working from.